What is networking?

 - When _________________ company is hiring, what specifically do they look for in a candidate?

 - If you weren’t working for _________________ company, where would you be working?

 - What are some of the trends in the _________________ industry?

 - I am targeting the _________________ industry and would appreciate your advice and insight as to how to make connections.

 - My goal is to work as a _________________ or _________________ and I am interested in learning more about what skills and characteristics are essential for success.

 - I realize your organization may not be hiring, but are you aware of any competitors who are hiring?

-- Is there anyone else you could refer me to who may be of assistance to me in my search for an internship?
+- Is there anyone else you could refer me to who may be of assistance to me in my job search?
 May I use your name when I contact them?

-- Thank you very much for your guidance.
-I will keep you informed of my progress.
-Is there anything I can do for you?
+- Is there anything I can do for you?